 I dig the color scheme of this attic home office with the dark timber breaking up the lighter whites and creams from the darker blues and browns.
 Very warm feeling.
 There’s also a neat use of storage solutions here which add some character and suit the color palette.
 Note the burgundy colored folders in the file holder which all match and work with the color scheme.
 It’s the little touches!

 How do I do it?
 My mum recently had a design created for her attic conversion, so coming from a construction background my advice was to seek quotes not from your average builder, but from attic conversion specialists.
 There’s enough of a market in the attic conversion space to warrant attic conversions as a kind of trade, so I recommend jumping on Google and searching for ‘attic conversions *name of your town/city*’.

 As for the organizing elements, here’s a wire mesh wall file holder or a black variety made from 50% recycled material.
-And here are some magnetic wire mesh storage baskets which can be used for stationary, desk clutter, or even some succulents.
+And here are some magnetic wire mesh storage baskets that can be used for stationary, desk clutter, or even some succulents.

 Here’s another great use of what would otherwise be dead space.
 The home office setup is basic, with a simple chair, desk, some cabinets, a pendant light and some clever file storage where the ceiling gets too low for anything else.
 With just a few matching items such as the blue chair, vase and filing binders, it quickly turns from a random desk in a corner to a cute home office idea for a small space.

 Convert a linen cupboard into a study nook – that’s exactly what I did here.
 In this apartment there was plenty of storage space, but this corner just felt like dead space to us, so I pulled the cupboard doors off, removed the shelves and fitted this beautiful piece of timber into the space as the desk.
 I added some shelves on one side, some simple decorations and voila, a neat home office idea for a small space.